-Over the last three decades the association has been supported by a wide range of agencies, including the government departments, Hammersmith & Fulham and Ealing local authorities, London Councils, London Development Agency, Ufi, Learndirect, UK Online, European Social Fund, Hammersmith College and a wide range of Grant making trusts such as BBC Children In Need, Trust for London, City Bridge Trust, Lloyds Foundation, National Lottery’s Community Fund, BIG Lottery’s Reaching Communities and Heritage Lottery Fund.
+Over the last four decades the IA has been supported by a wide range of agencies, including the government departments, local authorities, London Councils, London Development Agency, Ufi, Learndirect, UK Online, European Social Fund, NHS, Hammersmith College and grant-making trusts such as BBC Children in Need, John Lyon’s Charity, Trust for London, City Bridge Trust, Lloyds Bank Foundation and National Lottery Community Fund: Reaching Communities.

-To increase the independence of the older people and reduce their isolation, since 1995, the association has offered a number of services including lunch clubs, Healthy Lifestyles for Older People (2010-12) and the Bright Life for over 50s, which was launched in September 2014 and is supported by the Big Lottery.
-The “Bright Life for over 50s” has offered a diverse range of activities including one-to-one advice sessions, IT course, ESOL class, Health Awareness workshops, Exercise sessions, one-to-one/Group Counselling and Social Outings.
+To increase the independence of the older people and reduce their isolation, the IA has offered a number of services including the lunch club “Healthy Lifestyles for Older People” (2010- 2012) and the “Bright Life for over 50s” (2014-2021) which was supported by the National Lottery.
+The “Bright Life for over 50s’’ provided diverse activities including one-to-one advice sessions, IT courses, ESOL classes, Health Awareness workshops, Exercise sessions, one-to-one/group Counselling and social outings/events.

 To meet the young people’s needs, the association has managed a range of projects for their benefit over the past years.
 It launched the mother-tongue classes more than 35 years ago.
 The youngsters have enjoyed participating in activities such as Maths/English classes, Youth Club, Video Production, Drama/Dance and Arts/Crafts that have improved their skills and overall performance at school.
 These activities have been supported by the BBC Children in Need, John Lyon’s Charity, local authorities and CVS.
 The IA has also provided work placements to the young people at the local schools and colleges to help them gain an understanding of the world of work.
 The association has offered this service despite the fact it has not been funded.